JonasBne/book-list/readme.md

 ## Description

-I developed a booklist app to keep track of reading progress with HTML, CSS (Materialize & Sass) and plain JavaScript.
+A book list application to keep track of your reading progress.
+The application is developed with HTML, CSS (Materialize & Sass) and plain JavaScript.

-This is how it works:
-[TO BE ADDED]
+All interactions happens in the user interface, there is no database connected.

 ## Installation